Who we are

 The Legal Hackers movement began in 2012 in Brooklyn, NY.
 It was there, in the wake of the SOPA/PIPA copyright debate, that several students in the Brooklyn Law Incubator & Policy (BLIP) Clinic and their professor, Jonathan Askin, sought to answer a nagging question: how can lawyers leverage the tools and collaborative, open ethos of the technology community to anticipate and solve law and policy problems?
 To answer this question, the students hosted the first ever “legal hackathon,” held at Brooklyn Law School in April 2012.
 Based on the success of the hackathon, the students and their friends formed a meetup called “NY Legal Hackers” to build a community in NYC focused on hacking the law.

 Since then, the movement has grown quickly, from a second chapter in Washington, D.C. started by original New York Legal Hackers members, to new chapters spreading across the United States and then the world, to international summits that bring global chapter organizers together to discuss law, technology, and community building.
-Today, Legal Hackers chapters exist in over 50 cities on five continents, with new chapters launching all the time.
+Today, Legal Hackers chapters exist in over 75 cities on six continents, with new chapters launching all the time.
 Take a look at our Chapters page to see if there’s a group near you (and if there isn’t, start one!).

 What we do